- Search The Registry

-*On this date in 1916, Elsie Bernice Fisher was born.
-She was a white-American civil rights activist and union organizer.
-From Rochester, N.Y.
-Fisher's father was Jay Merritt Fisher, her mother was Annie Rosetta (Morrison) Fisher.
+*On this date, in 1916, Elsie Bernice Fisher was born.
+She was a white-American activist and union organizer.
+From Rochester, N.Y., Fisher's father was Jay Merritt Fisher; her mother was Annie Rosetta (Morrison) Fisher.

 She graduated from Monroe High School in Rochester in 1934.
-She studied at the Rochester Collegiate Center, 1935 to 1936.
-Fisher attended Colgate Rochester Divinity School, Rochester, N.Y., which from 1939 to 1941.
+She studied at the Rochester Collegiate Center from 1935 to 1936.
+Fisher attended Colgate Rochester Divinity School, Rochester, N.Y., from 1939 to 1941.
 Fisher graduated from the University of Chicago on June 18, 1943, with a major area of Divinity.
-As an activist Fisher headed a cell with the Fellowship of Reconciliation (FOR) in Chicago to concentrate on race relations.
+As an activist, Fisher headed a cell with the Fellowship of Reconciliation (FOR) in Chicago to concentrate on race relations.
 Bayard Rustin was a campus traveler for the Fellowship of Reconciliation; he worked with and advised the founders.
-This small cell provided the people for the beginnings of her tirelessly work to establish the Committee on Racial Equality.
+This small cell gave the people the beginnings of her tireless work to establish the Committee on Racial Equality.

 Soon the founders, including Fisher, changed the name to Congress of Racial Equality CORE.
 The founding members of CORE were James L. Farmer, Jr., Bernice Fisher, George Houser, Homer A. Jack, James Russell Robinson, and Joe Guinn.
-Farmer, in addition to his Chicago activities, traveled the country with and spoke about the national vision for CORE.
-He said that Fisher was the nuts and bolts person for CORE in Chicago and later St. Louis.
+In addition to his Chicago activities, Farmer traveled the country with and spoke about the national vision for CORE.
+He said Fisher was the nuts and bolts person for CORE in Chicago and later St. Louis.
 Fisher has been called the "godmother of the restaurant 'sit-in' technique" In 1942, CORE's six founders followed the nonviolent organizing techniques outlined in Krishnalal Shridharani's War Without Violence.
 This was a codification of Gandhi’s techniques.
-Fisher made a list of rules to follow at demonstrations, based on Gandhi's teachings, that was distributed as a handbill at some demonstrations.
+Based on Gandhi's teachings, Fisher made a list of rules to follow at demonstrations, that was distributed as a handbill at some demonstrations.

 The group at Howard included Ruth Powell, Marianne Musgrave, Patricia Roberts, & Juanita Morrow Nelson, and they were represented by Pauli Murray, who was then in Howard Law School.
 Fisher became an organizer of department store workers in Chicago.
-During World War II, wages were frozen by government order, but despite a freeze on prices, inflation was rampant.
+During World War II, wages were frozen by government order, but inflation was rampant despite a freeze on prices.
 Working conditions for department store employees were onerous: women were not allowed to sit at work, they had no regular breaks, wages were low, and the stores were understaffed.
-Better pay for women was available in industry, for those who were free to take advantage of the opportunity.
+Better pay for women was available in the industry for those who were free to take advantage of the opportunity.

-Fisher was brought to St. Louis by Harold Gibbons of the Teamsters, one of the most progressive labor leaders in America at the time.
+Harold Gibbons of the Teamsters brought Fisher to St. Louis, one of the most progressive labor leaders in America at the time.
 Gibbons had hired Ernest Calloway, an African American organizer, who would work in the segregated mid-South for the Teamsters.
 He hired Fisher on the recommendation of Calloway, who had been impressed by her work in Chicago.
 During her years in St. Louis, Fisher organized that city's chapter of CORE, which produced many of the organization's national leaders.
 St. Louis CORE kept the national organization going in the late 1940s and the 1950s.
 They refined many of the techniques promoted by the Chicago group.
-St. Louis CORE became a leading exponent of the nonviolent direct action as applied to race relations.
+St. Louis CORE became a leading exponent of nonviolent direct action as applied to race relations.